 The effectiveness of plans and standard operating procedures is to be tested and refined through training and mock drills.
 Different nodal departments in the State need to take up disaster specific mock drills regularly.
-The state and district authorities will be encouraged to inculcate a culture of preparedness and quick response.

-Inter- Agency Group
+The state and district authorities should be encouraged to inculcate a culture of preparedness and quick response.
+Inter- Agency Group persons engaged The in disaster management, should be updated time to time, through appropriate training.
+A team of persons, having specialized disaster specific knowledge, should be formed by every department, which would be trained from time to time in rescue and relief operations in the relevant disasters.
+It should be obligatory for all departments to send these officers/employees for training and for undertaking the relief operations.
+The Centre for Disaster Management would impart training to all departmental officials from time to time.
+Disaster management issues should be incorporated in the departmental training programmes.

-The State Government should promote the activities of Inter Agency Group for Disaster Management related training, awareness generation, capacity building, information dissemination etc. This group comprises UN Agencies, NGOs, Academic Institutions and Networking Organizations etc.

-Incident Response Team
+The State Government should promote the activities of Inter Agency Group for Disaster Management related training, awareness generation, capacity building, information dissemination etc. This group comprises UN Agencies, NGOs, Academic Institutions and Networking Organizations etc. Incident Response Team

 It will be constituted in every district to take up response activities at times of disaster and specialized training will also be provided to them.
 Technical, Scientific and Managerial Skills